 In recent decades, challenges in the competitive arena have grown exponentially.
 Companies are nowadays experiencing extreme competition, mainly due to increasing pressures from technological changes and global challenges.
-These "emerging" pressures result in the globalization of manufacturing, characterized by faster transfers of materials, complex payment systems and the compression of products' life cycles, which drive the need for the superior integration of technologies with increasingly sophisticated customers' needs (e.g. Shepherd and Ahmed, 2000).
+These "emerging" pressures result in the globalization of manufacturing, characterized by faster transfers of materials, complex payment systems and the compression of products' life cycles, which drive the need for the superior integration of technologies with increasingly

+Business Process Management Journal Vol. 22 No. 2, 2016 pp. 383-402 © Emerald Group Publishing Limited 1463-7154 DOI 10.1108/BPMJ-05-2015-0072 sophisticated customers' needs (e.g. Shepherd and Ahmed, 2000).
 Successful companies do not only respond to their current customers' or organizational needs, rather they anticipate future trends by developing ideas, products or services to rapidly and effectively meet future demands.
 Such an ability is an essential requirement to develop and sustain a competitive advantage (Porter, 1985; Peteraf, 1993).
 Thus, through innovation in products and processes, companies increase their capacity to enter or create new markets and this ultimately represents an key for success (Li et al., 2013; Teece, 2010).

-Among all the sets of pressure of a technological nature, the advent of the Internet has deeply affected companies' approach to production and has strongly reshaped organizational and operational structures.
-However, the role of the Internet in manufacturing is still understudied as it is for the "Internet of Things" (IoT) phenomenon, i.e. the advent of sophisticated networks of objects and items connected through the web, often equipped with ubiquitous intelligence (Xia et al., 2012).
-The pertinent literature on the topic is fragmented and mostly focused on in-depth analyses of specific cases, predominantly with a focus on engineering aspects (e.g. Ashton, 2009; Gubbi et al., 2013; Guinard et al., 2010).
+Among all the sets of pressure of a technological nature, the advent of the internet has deeply affected companies' approach to production and has strongly reshaped organizational and operational structures.
+However, the role of the internet in manufacturing is still understudied as it is for the "Internet of Things" (IoT) phenomenon, i.e. the advent of sophisticated networks of objects and items connected through the web, often equipped with ubiquitous intelligence (Xia et al., 2012).
+The pertinent literature on the topic is fragmented and mostly focussed on in-depth analyses of specific cases, predominantly with a focus on engineering aspects (e.g. Ashton, 2009; Gubbi et al., 2013; Guinard et al., 2010).
 Despite acknowledging the fine-grained knowledge retrievable from such cases, such "disconnected" works do not allow for clear possible categorizations and evolutionary roadmaps of the phenomenon of the IoT, especially in terms of managerial implications.